MrGreenArrow/MrGreenArrow/README.md

 - Physics Student
-- Interest in Game Development and Cybersecurity
+- Interest in Game Development, Cybersecurity, and computational research.
-- Go easy on me, I'm new to coding lol